rtlabs-com/p-net/doc/implementation_details.rst

 A MRP client should support these services:

-* Start MRC:  UUID, port IDs, VLAN ID, imtervals, count, Blocked supported
+* Start MRC:  UUID, port IDs, VLAN ID, intervals, count, Blocked supported
 * Stop MRC: UUID
 * Read MRC: UUID.
 Returns current values.

 See the standard IEC 62439-2 for details on how to implement the MRP protocol.

 The Linux kernel has support for the MRM and MRC roles since version 5.8.
-A userspace daemon is available at https://github.com/microchip-ung/mrp/
+A user space daemon is available at https://github.com/microchip-ung/mrp/

 Legacy startup mode